Fix iPhone Died and won’t Turn on while charging

 Several iPhone users have experienced a dead iPhone scenario.
-While browsing the internet or playing games, all of a sudden you might find that your iPhone dead and won’t charge.
+While browsing the internet or playing games, all of a sudden you might find that your iPhone died and won’t turn on while charginging.
 Even your iPhone does not respond after multiple attempts to turn it back on.
-Is this means that your iPhone is completely dead and you would have to replace it with a new one?
+Is this mean that your iPhone is completely dead and you would have to replace it with a new one?
 Well, you can relax because it is not the case and you can recover your device with the proper solutions.
 This article has discussed the ways in which you can manage to restore your iPhone.
 For further assistance, connect with our iTunes Customer Support.

 Symptoms of iPhone Dead and won’t Charge